jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folder-structure.md

 ### 1st Big then Small

 The ordering in the namespace may seem arbitrary.
-But what happened here is an attempt to is organize things into *bigger and smaller* chunks.
+But what happened here is an attempt to organize things into *bigger and smaller* chunks.

 The split up per *company* may be the largest concern, while of secondary importance is the split up into *main layers* (`Data`, `Business`, `Presentation`) A *functional domain* (`Calendar`, `Ordering`) is considered a larger concern than the specific *technology* used (e.g. `NHibernate`, `Mvc`).
 And a *design pattern* may be a level of detail even below that.